SheetJS/rooster/README.md

 Note the following:

-> 1. The leading `.` is optional
+1. The leading `.` is optional, unless shell patterns are used (see below).
-> 2. Rooster will be strict and will NOT infer other file extension given another. (i.e. using .txt will only grab .txt files and NOT .text files)
+2. Standard shell patterns (as defined [here](https://golang.org/pkg/path/filepath/#Match)) may be used.
+   - If a shell pattern is used then the leading `.` becomes mandatory, and the extension must be enclosed in quotes.

 The following keys are optional: